 - The learning and knowledge development mandate is driven by the impact function under the purview of LeapFrog's investment governing bodies.
-The Profit-with-Purpose analysts that are embedded in each investment function work with the investment team members for aggregating the unique learnings from each deal.
-This aggregation results in formulation of themes and insights that reflect the variation/similarities between investable sectors, geographies, and business types. - Performance of the portfolio is reviewed under regular portfolio management on a monthly basis, followed by quarterly deep dives on integrated performance. - Both financial and social performance KPIs are benchmarked against the relevant performance set.
+The impact analysts that are embedded in each investment function work with the investment team members for aggregating the unique learnings from each deal.
+This aggregation results in formulation of themes and insights that reflect the variation/similarities between investable sectors, geographies, and business types. - Performance of the portfolio is reviewed under regular portfolio management monthly, followed by quarterly deep dives on integrated performance. - Both financial and social performance KPIs are benchmarked against the relevant performance set.
 Actual impact performance of each portfolio company is compared to annual targets.
-Similarly, value creation projects, both donor and non-donor funded, are tracked versus guantifiable goals set at the beginning. - LeapFrog uses collective learning to influence the development of future fund goals, as seen in LeapFrog Emerging Consumer Fund IV.
-The impact track record achieved across previous funds was utilized as the basis for deriving and expanding the expected impact of Fund IV.
+Similarly, value creation projects, both donor and non-donor funded, are tracked versus quantifiable goals set at the beginning. - LeapFrog uses collective learning to influence the development of future fund goals, as seen in LeapFrog Emerging Consumer Fund IV and LeapFrog's climate strategy.
+The impact track record achieved across previous funds was utilized as the basis for deriving and expanding the expected impact of Fund IV and LeapFrog's climate strategy.
 A measurable track record made it possible to undertake a bottom-up performance analysis through comparison of actual quantifiable results achieved versus expected, the suitability of specific business models in achieving profit with purpose results, and risk factors that could hinder performance.